San Francisco Silent Film Festival

 The Foundation only accepts online applications.
 There are two grant cycles each year: spring and fall.
 Application deadlines are generally January 15 for spring decisions and July 15 for fall decisions.

-Proposals for the fall 2024 review cycle are due by July 15, 2024.
-The application portal will open in May.
+Proposals for the spring 2025 review cycle are due by January 15, 2025.

 Applications are accepted for general support for eligible 501(c)(3) and fiscally sponsored arts and culture organizations and film projects only.
 No other project-specific support is considered for this grant program.